 It was decided that one way of ensuring the means of raising monetary support for the museum was by creating a scheme called "Friends of the Ebbw Vale Works Museum" and there would be a annual subscription of £5.00 per year for those wishing to join.

 By becoming a member of the scheme, you will receive two "Friends of the Museum" booklets yearly, which will keep you up to date with what is happening within the museum as well as a new article on a historical subject about the works.

 To help generate funds the museum has also introduced "The Friends of the Museum Newsletter" published internally and available for a nominal sum.

 All contributions go towards the maintenance and upkeep of the facility during these difficult financial times, thereby keeping the museum open to the general public.

 To become a Friend of the Museum, please contact us on 01495 350941

-The museum's volunteers without whom the Museum would not be open for the general public, dedicate much of their time to helping visitors find information and artefacts.
+The museum's volunteers without whom the Museum would not be open for the general public, dedicate much of their time to helping visitors research information and artefacts.
 The museum would like to thank them for their time and enthusiasm, ensuing the archive remains active and accessible.
-The volunteers in turn would like to thanks all past and future visitors for their support and continuing interest.
+The volunteers in turn would like to thank all past and future visitors for their support and continuing interest.

 Travelling from the West on the A465 at the Ebbw Vale roundabout take the 3rd exit the A4046 (College Road).
 Follow the signs "The Works"